Jan Hus: Writings of Hus and Wycliffe

-Of the writings occasioned by these controversies, those of Hus on the Church, entitled De Ecclesia, were written in 1413 and have been most frequently quoted and admired or criticized yet their first ten chapters are an epitome of Wycliffe's work of the same title and the following chapters are an abstract of another of Wycliffe's works (De potentate papae) on the power of the pope.
-Wycliffe had written his book to oppose the common position that the Church consisted primarily of the clergy and Hus now found himself making the same point.
-He wrote his work at the castle of one of his protectors in Kozí Hrádek and sent it to Prague where it was publicly read in the Bethlehem Chapel.
+Of the writings occasioned by these controversies, those of Hus on the Church, entitled De Ecclesia, were written in 1413 and have been most frequently quoted and admired or criticized, yet their first ten chapters are an epitome of Wycliffe's work of the same title and the following chapters are an abstract of another of Wycliffe's works (De potentate papae) on the power of the pope.
+Wycliffe had written his book to oppose the common position that the Church consisted primarily of the clergy, and Hus now found himself making the same point.
+He wrote his work at the castle of one of his protectors in Kozí Hrádek and sent it to Prague, where it was publicly read in the Bethlehem Chapel.
 It was answered by Stanislav ze Znojma and Štěpán z Pálče (also Štěpán Páleč) with treatises of the same title.

 After the most vehement opponents of Hus had left Prague, his adherents occupied the whole ground.
 Hus wrote his treatises and preached in the neighborhood of Kozí Hrádek.
 Bohemian Wycliffism was carried into Poland, Hungary, Croatia, and Austria.
 But in January 1413, a general council in Rome condemned the writings of Wycliffe and ordered them to be burned.

+Hus was also a musical composer.
+Many of his writings were adapted into musical pieces by other composers.

 Council of Constance

-King Wenceslaus's brother Sigismund of Hungary, who was "King of the Romans" (that is, head of the Holy Roman Empire though not then Emperor) and heir to the Bohemian crown was anxious to put an end to religious dissension within the Church.
-To put an end to the papal schism and to take up the long desired reform of the Church, he arranged for a general council to convene on 1 November 1414, at Konstanz (Constance).
+King Wenceslaus's brother Sigismund of Hungary, who was "King of the Romans" (that is, head of the Holy Roman Empire though not then Emperor) and heir to the Bohemian crown, was anxious to put an end to religious dissension within the Church.
+To put an end to the papal schism and to take up the long-desired reform of the Church, he arranged for a general council to convene on 1 November 1414, at Konstanz (Constance).
 The Council of Constance (1414–1418) became the 16th ecumenical council recognized by the Catholic Church.
-Hus, willing to make an end of all dissensions, agreed to go to Constance, under Sigismund's promise of safe conduct.
+Hus, willing to make an end to all dissensions, agreed to go to Constance, under Sigismund's promise of safe-conduct.